Popog/beagle-rs/README.md

 * `associated_consts`
 * `advanced_slice_patterns`

-I'd be willing to give up `associated_consts`, but `advanced_slice_patterns` are needed, so in for a penny, in for a pound.
+I'd be willing to give up `associated_consts` in favor of static functions for the moment, but `advanced_slice_patterns` are absolutely necessary, so in for a penny, in for a pound.

 ### Seems like you've got a lot of `unsafe` in there, Should I be concerned?